Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-\paragraph{Mode-coupling theories.} Mode-coupling theory appears as a subset of the theoretical approach to the glass transition called random first order transition theory, which aims at describing many different aspects of the statistical mechanics of materials undergoing a fluid to glass transition \cite{Lubchenko:2007,Berthier:2011b}.
-The ``mode-coupling approach'' is itself not a unique theory, and several related lines of research coexist; a few of them have been developed to include also mechanical degrees of freedom, much in the spirit of the SGR model.
-It is interesting to also contrast the outcome of the various models.
+The mode-coupling theory of the glass transition is now understood as a building block of a larger theoretical construction to understand the physics glassy materials called random first-order transition theory, which aims at describing dynamic and thermodynamic aspects of the statistical mechanics of materials undergoing a fluid-to-glass transition \cite{Lubchenko:2007,Berthier:2011b}.

+The mode-coupling approach itself is not a unique theory, and several related lines of research coexist which differ in their microscopic starting point but often provide similar predictions.
+A few of these approaches were extended to also include mechanical degrees of freedom, much in the spirit of the SGR model.
+There are at present two main starting points for solving the dynamics in the amorphous solid state.
-A first approach \cite{Cugliandolo:1997b,Berthier:2001} consists of solving without approximation the driven dynamics of simple, but rather abstract, glass models that are known to exhibit an equilibrium dynamics that is in the same universality class as other mode-coupling approaches, such as $p$-spin glass models or other disordered models \cite{Kirkpatrick:1987}.
-A second line of work starts from microscopic equations of motion for a fluid, and develops ``mode-coupling'' approximations to derive closed but approximate dynamical equations for microscopic correlation functions.
-Both approaches might then be extended to include shear flows and study the interplay between glassy dynamics and rheology.

-In all of these mode-coupling approaches, the equilibrium dynamics is well understood and is characterized by a well-defined critical temperature $T_c$ where the relaxation time, often called the alpha-relaxation time $\tau_\alpha(T)$, diverges algebraically.
-Near the glass transition, time correlation functions develop a well-known two-step decay, with an intermediate plateau reflecting the transient caging of the particles in dense fluids.
-In rheological terms, this simply signals that very viscous fluids near a glass transition are viscoelastic and behave as solids at intermediate timescales.
-The approach and departure from this plateau regime involve non-trivial power-law regimes, which are the hallmark of mode-coupling theories \cite{Gotze:2008}.

-In all mode-coupling approaches, the glass transition is destroyed by the imposed shear flow, and the microscopic relaxation timescale does not diverge at the glass transition anymore, but rather becomes dependent on the imposed shear rate $\dot{\gamma}$.
-However, the resulting flow curves differ somewhat in their details.

-In schematic mean-field models, the rheology exhibits Newtonian behavior at temperatures above $T_c$ at very low shear rates, but the dynamics become strongly dependent on $\dot{\gamma}$ when the ``dressed" P\'eclet number, $P_e \equiv \tau_\alpha \dot{\gamma}$, becomes larger than unity.
-This results in the following scaling form for the flow curves,

-where $\eta_0(T) \sim \tau_\alpha(T)$ is the Newtonian viscosity, $\dot{\gamma}_0$ a microscopic frequency, and $n$ a shear-thinning exponent whose value is $n=1/3$ in the specific family of models studied in \cite{Berthier:2001}.
-The physical interpretation of Eq.~(\ref{eq:flowresc}) is quite transparent, as it implies that equilibrium dynamics is unaffected by the shear flow when the shear rate is slower than the spontaneous structural relaxation of the material, whereas the mechanical deformation accelerates the dynamics in the opposite limit, which automatically yields a smaller viscosity.